ansible.windows.win_reboot – Reboot a windows machine

 If a shutdown was already scheduled on the system, ansible.windows.win_reboot will abort the scheduled shutdown and enforce its own shutdown.

 Beware that when ansible.windows.win_reboot returns, the Windows system may not have settled yet and some base services could be in limbo.
 This can result in unexpected behavior.
 Check the examples for ways to mitigate this.
+This has been slightly mitigated in the

 The connection user must have the